Basic statistics for probabilistic symbolic variables: a novel metric-based approach: Numerical symbolic modal data

-We propose to treat all numerical (single-valued or set-valued) description as particular cases of the modal description.
-Considering the definition \ref{def_mod}, we treat data in a probabilistic perspective, as \emph{distributional data}.
-In order to follow the terminology adopted in SDA, the variables which allow distributions as description of individuals are termed \emph{modal-numeric} descriptors. \begin{rmk} Given a set $E$ of objects with domain $Y$ and support $S(i)$ partitioned into $n_i$ subsets, a probability measure defining a density function $\psi$ and the respective distribution function $\Psi$, such that
+In the present paper, it is not considered the \emph{multi-categorical} case, but only those descriptions based on numerical support.
+We propose to treat all numerical (single-valued or set-valued) variables as particular cases of the modal variables.
+In particular, we propose to treat data in a probabilistic perspective, as \emph{distributional data}.
+In order to follow the terminology adopted in SDA, the variables which allow distributions as description of individuals are termed \emph{modal-numeric} (probabilistic) variables. \begin{rmk} Given a set $E$ of objects with domain $\mathcal{Y}$ and support $S(i)$ partitioned into $n_i$ subsets, a probability measure associated with a density function $\psi$ and with the respective distribution function $\Psi$, such that